 Ways To Use Leftover Ingredients

-If you have any ingredients left over from this turmeric tea recipe you might like to consider using them in any of these single serving recipes:
+If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

 Related: 5 Simple Tips When Cooking For One

-If you’ve tried this turmeric tea or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this ginger tea or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see!